OliverSieweke/oliversieweke/content/javascript/inheritance/constructors.md

 * The reference of the `prototype` property should not be replaced after instances were created.
 * It should be ensured that the relationship `Constructor.prototype.constructor === Constructor` is maintained, where the `constructor` property should also be non-enumerable.

-One of the cases where the `Constructor.prototype.constructor === Constructor` relationship can be broken for instance is when the reference of a constructor's `prototype` property is replaced:
+One of the cases where the `Constructor.prototype.constructor === Constructor` relationship can be broken, for instance, is when the reference of a constructor's `prototype` property is replaced:

 ```js
 function Vertebrate() {}